flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-train-text-classifier.md

 could train your own sentiment analysis model, or offensive language detection model.

-## Training a Text Classification Model with Transformers
+## Training a text classification model with transformers

 For text classification, you reach state-of-the-art scores by fine-tuning a transformer.